VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 </div>

 By running this command we:
-* Install grafana from Helm repository.
+* Install Grafana from the Helm repository.
-* Provision VictoriaMetrics datasource with url from the output above which we remembered.
+* Provision a VictoriaMetrics data source with the url from the output above which we remembered.
 * Add this [https://grafana.com/grafana/dashboards/11176](https://grafana.com/grafana/dashboards/11176) dashboard for VictoriaMetrics Cluster.
 * Add this [https://grafana.com/grafana/dashboards/12683](https://grafana.com/grafana/dashboards/12683) dashboard for VictoriaMetrics Agent.
 * Add this [https://grafana.com/grafana/dashboards/14205](https://grafana.com/grafana/dashboards/14205) dashboard to see Kubernetes cluster metrics.

-See the output log in terminal.
-Copy, paste and run this commands.
+Please see the output log in your terminal.
+Copy, paste and run these commands.
-The first one will show `admin` password for Grafaba admin.
+The first one will show `admin` password for the Grafana admin.
 The second and the third will forward Grafana to `127.0.0.1:3000`:

 <div class="with-copy" markdown="1">